Esperanto Day, July 26, celebrates the birth of a language aimed at fostering harmony among peoples. How is it faring today?

 A lively art, literature, cinema and music scene

 Esperanto culture includes art, literature, cinema and music.
 There are over 25,000 Esperanto books, both originals and translations.
-William Auld, the Modernist Scottish poet who wrote his greatest work in Esperanto, was nominated for the Nobel Prize multiple times (but never won).
+William Auld, the Scottish poet who wrote his greatest work in Esperanto, was nominated for the Nobel Prize multiple times (but never won).
 There are also several regularly distributed Esperanto magazines.
 Revuo Esperanto is the magazine used by the UEA to inform its members what is happening in the community; Monato is a general news magazine.
 Esperanto hosts the largest Braille publications in the world.
 There are currently radio broadcasts from China Radio International, Melbourne Ethnic Community Radio, Radio Habana Cuba, Radio Audizioni Italiane (Rai), Radio Polonia, Radio F.R.E.I. and Radio Vatican (Pope John Paul II gave several speeches using Esperanto during his career).
 In 1964, Jacques-Louis Mahé produced the first full-length feature film in Esperanto, titled Angoroj.
 Many more have followed since then.
 There are also a number of films, cartoons and documentaries that are not Esperanto originals but are subtitled in Esperanto and posted on YouTube.
 In 2013 a museum about Esperanto opened in China.

 Why Esperanto is still relevant

-Wang Shanshan, and Zhong Xia, authors of the CGTN article cited above, say that we live in a world that is increasingly fragmented, with man-made trade frictions, a resurgence of nationalism and a slow globalization trend, all the more fueled by the pandemic.
+Wang Shanshan, and Zhong Xia, authors of an article for the CGTN, say that we live in a world that is increasingly fragmented, with man-made trade frictions, a resurgence of nationalism and a slow globalization trend, all the more fueled by the pandemic.
 Today, Esperanto couldn’t be more relevant to us, they claim.
 Whether this is the case or not, the increased visibility due to internet, the lively art, literature, cinema and music scene, the large numbers of young people signing up for e-learning and language apps, the opportunities for free travel and cultural exchanges, and the passionate activism of Esperanto youth organizations worldwide (including the organization of an annual International Youth Congress) bode well for its future.
 Academy Award nominated film director Sam Green, author of the documentary “The universal language”, says that, perhaps surprisingly, a vibrant Esperanto movement still exists today, and there at least three good reasons that justify investigating Esperanto or indeed learning it: idealism, practical advantages, and linguistic interest.

-1) Esperanto has been accused by some as being too “eurocentric” as it does not not draw on a wide enough selection of the world’s languages.
+1) Esperanto has been accused by some as being too “Eurocentric” as it does not not draw on a wide enough selection of the world’s languages.

 2) Esperanto has a long and complicated history in China, leaving it an active present-day community.
 El Popola Ĉinio, the PRC’s first official Esperanto magazine, still publishes today online.
 China Radio International, formerly Radio Peking, is still broadcasting daily in Esperanto to listeners at home and abroad.
 China.org.cn, a news portal controlled by the State Council, has an Esperanto version.
 While these publications translate political propaganda as part of their work, they remain an important resource for Esperanto learners in China and elsewhere.
 Zaozhuang University in Shandong province established its Esperanto major in 2018 and, perhaps unbeknownst to most residents in the city’s resident, Asia’s first Esperanto museum, back in 2012.
 At its peak, the country had an estimated 300,000 to 400,000 speakers.
 The Chinese Esperanto League most recently reported 1144 members from China to the Universal Esperanto Association, but no one knows for sure how many Esperanto speakers there are in China today.